megh1241/python-blockset/README.md

+Python-blockset

-This repository contains the source code for the python bindings for blockset(https://github.com/megh1241/blockset).
+This repository contains the source code for the python bindings and package for blockset(https://github.com/megh1241/blockset).

 ### Prerequisites